 At the helm of Adventure Canada’s operation, Cedar delights in sinking her teeth into the challenges and opportunities presented by running a fast-growing business.
 She’s always on the lookout for likeminded organizations and strategic partnerships to help enhance and advance the Adventure Canada ethos.

 Cedar has grown up surrounded by the world’s foremost adventurers and explorers, and now proudly carries on the work her father started while leading Adventure Canada.
 She is a founding member of Canadian Women for Nature, a fellow of the Royal Canadian Geographical Society, a member of the Explorers Club, and on the board of directors for Project North.
 In 2018, Cedar was named one of Canadian Traveller’s Top 40 Under 40 travel professionals.
+In 2020 Cedar was awarded the Citation Of Merit from The Explorers Club Canadian Chapter.

 Cedar lives in Port Credit, ON with her two young daughters, and her husband Jason.
 Like their mother, Charlotte and Islay are growing up on expedition ships and singing at the onboard talent show.
 Their spirit and passion for the world’s wild places never ceases to be a source of inspiration to Cedar.